flesueur/mi-lxc/README.md

 ## Installation on Windows/MacOS/Linux (using Vagrant)

 The `vagrant` subdirectory contains a `Vagrantfile` suited to generate a VirtualBox VM running MI-LXC inside.
 You need to install [Vagrant](https://www.vagrantup.com/downloads.html) and then, in the `vagrant` subdirectory, run `vagrant up`.
-The whole process seems to be very long (longer than expected, currently).
 MI-LXC is then installed in `/root/mi-lxc` and already provisionned (no need to `create`, you can directly `start`).

 Usage